Compliance and Ethics Training FAQ

 There are a couple of things to check if you are not able to access the online training.

 • Pop-up blockers: Your browser must allow pop-ups for UTLearn to work properly.
 If you need assistance, please refer to information on "Allowing Pop-Ups for Online Classes."
-If you have multiple montiors you may also find that once you open the course, the window showing the content appeared on a different monitor.
+If you have multiple monitors you may also find that once you open the course, the window showing the content appeared on a different monitor.

 • Browser settings: Your browser must be a current version and have all the recent updates.
 Generally this means Internet Explorer version 10 or higher, Mozilla Firefox version 23 or higher, or Chrome version 26 or higher.